WeslieDE/SeriesEpisodeSorter/README.md

 - Mobile friendly layout using Bootstrap
 - Navigation menu with login and logout
 - Basic PWA manifest and service worker

+### Bulk adding episodes

+On the series detail page you can create an entire season at once.
+Enter the season number and how many episodes it contains and the application will create blank entries numbered sequentially.

 ## Setup
 1. Install PHP 8 with SQLite support.